 Welcome to the Nebraska Film Office

-Summer is here!
-2019 independent filmmaking in Nebraska is blooming!
-We are seeing projects ramp up around the state.
+We saw a variety of projects ramp up around the state last year.
 Keep an eye on our social media pages to learn up to date information regarding casting, requests for crew and various supporting roles necessary to help make your project a success in Nebraska!
 Nebraska Film Office/Nebraska Film Commission — Facebook, and Nebraska Film Association — Facebook for starters!
 There are a number of sources of information on social media that will lead you to Nebraska filmmakers, writers, actors, locations and more.

 Nebraska has a rich heritage in the film industry.
 From the early work of Fred Niblo, 1920s silent film director from York, to actresses Marg Helgenberger, from North Bend and Hilary Swank from Lincoln, and director, producer and screenwriter Alexander Payne, from Omaha, the state knows how to grow and nurture talent.
 Keep your eyes on this site for future information related to the state’s presence in the film world.